Oh! My Zombie Mermaid

 Oh!
 My Zombie Mermaid (あゝ!一軒家プロレス, Ā!
-Ikkenya puroresu) is a 2004 Japanese action comedy film directed by Naoki Kudo, written by Naoki Kudo and Izō Hashimoto, and starring Shinya Hashimoto, Sonim, Shirō Sano, and Nicholas Pettas.
+Ikken'ya Puroresu) is a 2004 Japanese action comedy film directed by Naoki Kudo, written by Naoki Kudo and Izō Hashimoto, and starring Shinya Hashimoto, Sonim, Shirō Sano, and Nicholas Pettas.
 Hashimoto plays a professional wrestler whose wife involuntarily turns into a mermaid.

 Plot

 Shishioh, a popular and successful professional wrestler, builds a large mansion for his wife Asami and their kids.
 During the housewarming party, Ichijo, an angry competitor, causes a riot that destroys the house.
 Asami is hospitalized, where she contracts a rare virus that slowly transforms her into a mermaid.
 Desperate for money to finance his new house and find a cure for Asami, Shishioh agrees to a reality TV show in which he wrestles several competitors in a haunted house.
 His opponents turn out to be homicidal killers and include a zombie among them.
 Eventually, Shishioh learns that the television producer infected Asami with an experimental virus in order to get him to compete.